tilman151/tilman151.github.io/_drafts/autoencoder_bake_off.md

 In anomaly detection, or novelty detection to be specific, we want to find outlier samples in our test data, given our training data has no such outliers.
 Common applications are network intrusion detection or fault detection in predictive maintenance.
 We will fabricate an anomaly detection task from MNIST by excluding all images of ones from the training data.
-Afterwards we will see if the trained model can separate the ones in the test set from the other digits.
+Afterward, we will see if the trained model can separate the ones in the test set from the other digits.

 Doing anomaly detection with autoencoders is relatively straight-forward.
 We take the trained model and calculate the reconstruction loss for our test samples.